HassanElgallouchi/recettes-cuisine-react-api/README.md

 ## 📖 Description

-This a react project (client side part) with call of an external api.
+This a react project with call of an external api.

 #### 🔬 Technologies